philcryer/philcryer.com/README.md

 * View the site in your browser, by default it will appear at [http://localhost:4321](http://localhost:4321), any changes to the source files will be reloaded automatically in your browser

 > [!NOTE]
-> To use this project for yourself, simply edit the content of `src/data/userData.js` with your details
+> To use this project for yourself, edit the content of `src/data/userData.js` with your details, and source icons from [Iconify Design](https://iconify.design/)

 * Build the site